hardaker/gold-miner/docs/introduction.md

 over higher levels of accuracy that more complex analysis techniques may produce.

-To get started with gold-mine, we suggest reading the [Gold Mine Workflow](workflow) document that describes in greater detail how to use the tools, and the [Gold Mine Test and Evaluation Tool](tande) describes a tool that takes a *YAML* configuration file to analyze a set of traffic samples and produce a detailed report about how well the `gold-mine` tool properly identifies those samples (which includes generated [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) curves).
+To get started with gold-miner, we suggest reading the [Gold Mine Workflow](workflow) document that describes in greater detail how to use the tools, and the [Gold Mine Test and Evaluation Tool](tande) describes a tool that takes a *YAML* configuration file to analyze a set of traffic samples and produce a detailed report about how well the `gold-miner` tool properly identifies those samples (which includes generated [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) curves).